pks2906/medium-web/README.md

 # 📝 Blogger

 A full-stack blogging platform inspired by Medium.
+Fully dockerized for easy setup and deployment.
 Create, read, and share blogs effortlessly.
 Follow your favorite authors and stay updated with the latest content.

 🔗 [Check it out live!](https://blog-website-two-chi.vercel.app/)